Taif Agreement: South

 From 7 February 1991, the Lebanese army began deploying in villages next to the Israeli ‘security zone’.
 On 15 February Fatah fighters crushed a revolt by a group of their own members who refused to leave their positions in one of the villages.
 10 people were killed in the fighting.

 On 4 July 1991, following the failure of disarmament negotiations, as required by the Taif agreement, the Lebanese Army attacked Palestinian positions in Southern Lebanon.
 The offensive, involving 10,000 troops against an estimated 5,000 militia, lasted 3 days and ended with the Army taking all the Palestinian positions around Sidon.
 In the agreement that followed all heavy weapons were surrendered and infantry weapons only allowed in the two refugee camps, Ain al-Hilweh and Mieh Mieh.
 73 people were killed in the fighting, and 200 wounded, mostly Palestinian.

 As the South was occupied by Israel and the South Lebanon Army (SLA) militia, the army was not deployed there until the year 2000, when Israel and the SLA retreated South of the Blue Line.
 As a result of the occupation in 1989, the Taif Agreement enabled "resistance" groups to remain armed in the South until Israeli withdrawal (principally Hezbollah).

-The LAF entered the South in 2000 for the first time since 1976 – 34 years after it retreated following the Palestinian insurgency in South Lebanon.
+The LAF entered the South in 2000 for the first time since 1976 – 24 years after it retreated following the Palestinian insurgency in South Lebanon.

-Despite the IDF withdrawal in 2000, Hezbollah did not disarm - with approval from President Lahoud and Syria - in violation of the Taif Accord, but in agreement with international law.
+Despite the IDF withdrawal in 2000, Hezbollah did not disarm - with approval from President Lahoud and Syria - because 40Km^{2} of the 10,452km^{2} remained occupied in the Shebaa farms, in agreement with international law, the resistance was allowed to keep its arms on guard, while waiting for a unified defense strategy and diplomacy to liberate the remaining 40km2.